connexcs/docs/calling-card.md

 ### Refresh Device List

-To get the most updated list of devices, click on “Refresh” button.
+To get the most updated list of devices, click on the “Refresh” button.

 ![alt text][cc-16]